-Organic Agriculture Certification Thailand (ACT) is an independent certification body established in 1995 at the initiative of sustainable agriculture advocates led by Alternative Agriculture Network (AAN), NGOs, academics, consumer organizations, media representatives, and eco-friendly shops.
+Organic Agriculture Certification Thailand (ACT) is an independent certification body established in 1995 at the initiative of sustainable agriculture advocates led by the Alternative Agriculture Network (AAN), NGOs, academics, consumer organizations, media representatives, and eco-friendly shops.
 In 1999, ACT completed its first organic standards and began offering certification and inspection services.
-It gained legal status with the registration of Foundation of Organic Agriculture Certification Thailand in 2001.
+It gained legal status with the registration of the Foundation of Organic Agriculture Certification Thailand in 2001.
 In 2017, all ACT certification activities were transferred to ACT Organic Company Limited, an officially registered business formed to handle the growth of its services.

 Accreditation and Recognition Status

 We have attained accreditation and recognition as a certification body under the following programs and regulations: